Benefits and key features

-Certificates are a safe way for our web applications to identify you without you needing to type in a username and password.
+Certificates are a safe way for MIT web applications to identify you without you needing to type in a username and password.
 Certificates expire once per year, creating the need to renew them annually.

 To access MIT's secure web servers you actually need two different types of certificates: the MIT CA (Certification Authority), and your MIT personal certificate.

 The MIT Certificate Authority (MIT CA) authenticates the secure web server to your computer.
 They are valid for several years.